 Finally, servant leaders put the party’s needs ahead of their own.
 Servant leaders are not afraid to stand on principle and they are unabashed in their defense of traditional American values.
 They believe in the North Carolina Republican Party and strive to make it the best such organization in the country.
 They work tirelessly to build the image of conservatism – from top to bottom – and reject attempts to co-opt the NCGOP for ulterior motives.

-Aren’t you ready for servant leaders to lead the NCGOP for the next few years?
+Aren’t you ready for servant leaders to guide and direct the NCGOP Executive Team over the next few years?

 Learn more about Jim Womack here.